Washington state Sen. Guy Palumbo announces retirement, takes a job with Amazon

 Now, Palumbo will serve as Amazon’s director of public policy for the state, according to company spokesman Aaron Toso.

-Palumbo didn’t immediately respond Friday to requests for comment.
-But in a statement, Palumbo said he was proud of lawmakers’ work this year on a 100% clean-power bill for utilities, an increase for higher-education funding and the creation a long-term care trust for the state.
+In a statement, Palumbo said he was proud of lawmakers’ work this year on a 100% clean-power bill for utilities, an increase for higher-education funding and the creation a long-term care trust for the state.

-“While the work isn’t finished, I feel like I am leaving our district and our state in better shape than when I took office,” Palumbo said in prepared remarks.
+“While the work isn’t finished, I feel like I am leaving our district and our state in better shape than when I took office,” Palumbo said in the prepared remarks.

+Asked if he needed to register as a lobbyist for the job, Palumbo said in a Twitter message that he would have to, “at some point whenever I do enough to count for state lobbying.”

 His resignation was effective Friday.

-In a statement, Sen. Majority Leader Andy Billig of Spokane called Palumbo “a particularly strong advocate on issues related to higher education, transportation, climate and energy.”
+In a statement, Sen. Majority Leader Andy Billig of Spokane called the Snohomish County senator a “particularly strong advocate on issues related to higher education, transportation, climate and energy.”

-Toso in an email wrote that Amazon looks ” forward to welcoming Guy Palumbo back to Amazon to lead our local advocacy work to help keep Washington a great place to live, invest, innovate, and create quality jobs for people from all backgrounds.”
+Toso in an email wrote that Amazon looks “forward to welcoming Guy Palumbo back to Amazon to lead our local advocacy work to help keep Washington a great place to live, invest, innovate, and create quality jobs for people from all backgrounds.”

 The news was first announced Friday morning by Democratic Sen. Reuven Carlyle of Seattle in a Facebook post.

-“My treasured friend and Senate colleague Guy Palumbo has resigned to return to the private sector and be closer to home and family,” wrote Carlyle in the post.
+“My treasured friend and Senate colleague Guy Palumbo has resigned to return to the private sector and be closer to home and family,” Carlyle wrote.
 “The personal, professional and financial challenges of serving our constituents in our part-time citizen legislature are increasingly difficult.”

 Palumbo represents the 1st District, which includes parts of King and Snohomish counties, including parts of Kirkland, Bothell and Mountlake Terrace.